 Maternity Leave Started Early

 I was so depressed that my doctor released me from work two weeks early to have the time and space to mentally prepare for giving birth.
 The great thing about the planned cesarean was my doctor was able to deliver the baby.
 But, I have an intense fear of needles and was terrified to have the spinal injection – especially because my husband was not allowed in the operating room while they prepped me.
 Thankfully, my doctor is amazing and held my hand while I had the injection.
 I also had a wonderful anesthesiologist and only felt a small pinch.
 The surgery was over quicker than I anticipated.
 When our newborn was finally handed to me, I sat in awe as I stared at her little wrinkled face for the first time.

 We supplemented after every feeding for several weeks.
 My husband was only home with us for the first week.
 Therefore, I was left to breastfeed, supplement, and pump without any help during the day.
 By the time I was done with this routine, I had to start all over.
 It was exhausting.
 For several weeks, I couldn’t have a normal conversation with my husband.
 I would burst into tears, had trouble sleeping, and just felt like a complete failure.

 Working with Private Lactation

 Thankfully, a referral from our doula to a private lactation consultant changed everything.
-It was discovered that our daughter had a tongue tie and she couldn’t effectively transfer milk at the breast.
+We discovered our daughter had a tongue tie and she couldn’t effectively transfer milk at the breast.
 I started taking supplements daily to help boost my milk supply – moringa and goat’s rue.
 I also exclusively pumped for over eight weeks.
 And pumping sucks, you guys – pun intended!
 When our daughter was around six weeks old, I finally began producing enough milk.
 You have no idea how glorious that moment felt.
 So many times I wanted to give up and take the easier path.
 But, I’m a fighter.
 Want to see me succeed?
 Tell me I can’t do something.